Professional assignment writing service for university students – two smiling students holding books and backpacks

 Common Pitfalls

-• Over-describing: Too much narrative, not enough analysis.
+• Over-description: Too much narrative, not enough analysis.

 • Framework mismatch: Naming a model but not following its stages.

-• Weak evidence: Uncited claims or reliance on blogs.
+• Weak evidence: Uncited claims or reliance on blog-level sources.

 • Confidentiality breaches: Identifying people or places.

-• Referencing errors: Inconsistent punctuation, missing page numbers.
+• Referencing errors: Inconsistent punctuation or missing page numbers.

 1. Have I stated the model and followed each stage for my chosen Reflective Essay Topics UK focus?